tulir/fifteen/docs/WEEK_2.md

 # Week 2 report
-Added:
-* Project language and more details about the planned algorithm to project definition
+Started with adding missing details to project definition as requested in feedback.

+The program can now read input puzzles, generate or shuffle puzzles, solve easy puzzles fairly quickly, output solutions and render solutions with a fancy TUI view.

+More detailed list of things that were done (approximate chronological order):
 * Basic puzzle struct and methods
 * String puzzle parser
 * Puzzle validation methods
 * Manhattan distance calculation
 * Puzzle shuffling
+* Most unit tests except for the algorithm itself
+* Set up Travis CI for running tests, Code Climate for static analysis and Godoc for viewing the inline docs.
-* Initial IDA* algorithm
+* Initial IDA* solver
+* Main program with I/O and a fancy TUI view of solutions
-* Tests
+* Random puzzle generator

+Next steps:
+* Improve performance of algorithm
+* Add unit tests for algorithm

-Time spent: 10h
+Time spent: 11h